aireilly/openshift-mkdocs/docs/scalability_and_performance/cnf-create-performance-profiles.adoc.md

 Insert values that are appropriate for your configuration for the `CPU_ISOLATED`, `CPU_RESERVED`, and `HUGEPAGES_COUNT` keys.

-To learn how to create and use performance profiles, see the "Creating a performance profile" page in the "Scalability and performance" section of the {product-title} documentation.
+To learn how to create and use performance profiles, see the "Creating a performance profile" page in the "Scalability and performance" section of the OpenShift Container Platform documentation.

 ## Additional resources